viper3400/QuickSFTP/README.md

 ### WinSCP.exe

-QuickSFTP use the WinSCPnet.dll, NET wrapper around WinSCP’s scripting interface: (https://winscp.net/eng/docs/library).
-Therefor WinSCP.exe need to be delivered with every release of QuickSFTP.
+QuickSFTP use the WinSCPnet.dll, a NET wrapper around WinSCP’s scripting interface: (https://winscp.net/eng/docs/library).
+Therefore, WinSCP.exe need to be delivered with every release of QuickSFTP.

 ## Developers
 * When building from source you need to copy the Settings.ini.example to Settings.ini